The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The foundation of the IUPAP Commission on Thermodynamics and Statistical Mechanics in the post-World War II period

 This modification of the Commission's functions was ratified at the sixth IUPAP General Assembly, convened in Amsterdam in July 1948, marking the second assembly after the end of World War II.
 At this meeting, the composition of the Commission was significantly broadened.
-Alongside Edward A. Guggenheim, who served as president, and Ilya Prigogine, who took on the role of secretary, the original members, Bauer and de Boer, were joined by two scientists from the United States: physical chemist James Alexander Beattie from MIT and chemical physicist Joseph Edward Mayer from the University of Chicago.\footnote{``IUPAP, Minutes Sixth General Assembly (1948),'' p.
+Alongside Guggenheim, who served as president, and Prigogine, who took on the role of secretary, the original members, Bauer and de Boer, were joined by two scientists from the United States: physical chemist James Alexander Beattie from MIT and chemical physicist Joseph Edward Mayer from the University of Chicago.\footnote{``IUPAP, Minutes Sixth General Assembly (1948),'' p.
 6, Series B2aa, Vol. 1, IuG.} This inclusion of U.S. scientists represented a notable shift, as they had been absent from the first post-World War II IUPAP General Assembly and so became active in IUPAP's commissions only from the Amsterdam General Assembly onward.

 The decisions regarding the Commission's revamped function proved to be even more pivotal.
-Following Prigogine's presentation on the Commission's activities, the General Assembly endorsed a significant expansion of its responsibilities and introduced a new designation: ``Commission on Thermodynamics and Statistical Mechanics."\footnote{``IUPAP, Minutes Sixth General Assembly (1948),'' p.
-13, Series B2aa, Vol. 1, IuG.} The narrower focus on defining magnitudes and notations within thermodynamics was agreed to continue under the collaboration with the SUN Commission.
-This effectively reinstated the SUN Commission's role in standardizing thermodynamic measures, as evidenced by its report at the 1948 General Assembly.\footnote{Ibid., p.
-6.} Furthermore, there was an ambitious plan to host an international symposium addressing current challenges in statistical mechanics.
-This event was tentatively scheduled for 1949, with the location yet to be decided but under consideration for either Italy or the United States.\footnote{Ibid., p.
+Following Prigogine's presentation of the Commission's activities, the General Assembly endorsed a significant expansion of its responsibilities and introduced a new designation: Commission on Thermodynamics and Statistical Mechanics.\footnote{Ibid., p.
+13.} The narrower focus on defining magnitudes and notations within thermodynamics was agreed to continue under the collaboration with the SUN Commission.
+This effectively reinstated the SUN Commission's role in standardizing thermodynamic measures, as evidenced by its report at the 1948 General Assembly.
+Furthermore, there was an ambitious plan to host an international symposium addressing ``current problems in statistical mechanics.''\footnote{Ibid., p.
+6.} This event was tentatively scheduled for 1949, with the location yet to be decided but under consideration for either Italy or the United States.\footnote{Ibid., p.
 18.}